exitstop/robotgo/CONTRIBUTING.md

 ## Owners

-Since Robotgo is a pure community organization without any company support, Copyright 2016 The go-vgo Project Developers.
+Since Robotgo is a pure community organization without any company support, Copyright 2016 The exitstop/robotgo Project Developers.

 ## Versions